 - High in Calcium

 The Egg Fruit is the common term used for Canistels, which are native to Southern Mexico.
 Egg fruits are fruits found in subtropical or tropical climates.
-They are an orange-yellow color and a bulb-like shape.
+They are an orange-yellow color and have a bulb-like shape.

 They are called Egg Fruit because their outside is yellow colored like egg yolk and their inside texture resembles that of a hard-boiled egg yolk.
 They are grown mainly in Central America, Southern Mexico and the Caribbean.